Women often ask me if breast cancer can be prevented with exercise and healthy eating?

-Breast cancer is the second leading cause of cancer deaths among women in the United States.
+Indeed, breast cancer is the second leading cause of cancer deaths among women in the United States.
 At the current rate, 1 in 8 women will be diagnosed in her lifetime.

-What We Know About Breast Cancer
+What Do We Know About Breast Cancer?

-Studies show that a healthy lifestyle including regular physical activity and sensible nutrition can reduce the risk of breast cancer by 30-40 percent.
+The most current studies show that a healthy lifestyle including regular physical activity and sensible nutrition can reduce the risk of breast cancer by 30-40 percent.
 Refraining from smoking and cutting down on alcohol consumption can also lower risk.

 For instance, it’s been shown that survivors who consume at least 5 daily servings of vegetables and fruit, and perform at least 30 minutes of moderate to vigorous physical activity 6 days a week have a higher 10-year survival rate than those who don’t adhere to such lifestyle practices.

 Physical Activity Considerations

-Physical activity promotes hormonal balance.
-Imbalances in hormone levels can impact the development of breast cancer, specifically the female sex hormone estrogen.
+Physical activity inherently promotes hormonal balance.
+Imbalances in hormone levels can significantly impact the development of breast cancer, specifically the female sex hormone estrogen.
 Estrogen circulates in high quantities within a woman’s body between puberty and menopause.

 Many types of exercise have been shown to beneficially impact blood estrogen levels.
-Exercises proven to be beneficial overall include: 1) cardiovascular (cardio) exercise, 2) resistance (weight) training, and 3) mind-body exercise.
+Exercises proven to be most beneficial include: 1) cardiovascular (cardio) exercise, 2) resistance (weight) training, and 3) mind-body exercise.

 Extremely overweight women tend to have the highest levels of estrogen because fat cells themselves produce it.
 This is one of the primary reasons why being overweight is so closely linked to increased breast cancer risk.

 The intensity at which you perform cardio should always exceed the normal demands you place on your body, as more vigorous exercise (walking at 4 miles per hour, jogging at 5 miles per hour, bicycling more than 10 miles per hour, and swimming laps) can result in the greatest reductions in blood estrogen levels.

 When it comes to improving breast cancer survival and reducing risk, resistance training is a perfect complement to cardio exercise.
 This type of training is really the only method of preserving muscle and muscle is known to promote healthy estrogen metabolism and hormonal balance in general.

 Due to its effects on muscle, resistance training also elevates the metabolic rate (the rate at which your body burns calories).
 The more muscle you have, the higher your metabolic rate, which makes it that much easier to control your body weight.

 A simple resistance training program involving light-to-moderate loads and a high number of repetitions (12-20 plus) with relatively short rest periods (30-60 seconds) can substantially reduce body fat while also improving muscle endurance and strength.

 Excessive stress promotes poor health and disease in general.
 In stressful situations, your body responds by releasing a hormone called cortisol.
-Long-term exposure to cortisol can have devastating consequences, as elevated cortisol levels promote unhealthy increases in blood sugar levels, blood pressure, and body weight.
+Long-term exposure to cortisol can have devastating consequences, as elevated cortisol levels promote unhealthy increases in blood sugar, blood pressure, and body weight.

-For maximum protection, more is definitely better (9-10 daily servings), especially when it comes to eating vegetables.
+Though five servings is the minimum recommended daily amount, for maximum protection, more is definitely better (9-10 daily servings), especially when it comes to eating vegetables.

-You should also consume at least 3 servings of fiber-rich whole grains (whole oats, oatmeal, and brown rice) along with sizable portions of healthy fat and high-quality protein.
+You should also consume at least 3 daily servings of fiber-rich whole grains (whole oats, oatmeal, and brown rice) along with sizable portions of healthy fats and high-quality protein.
 Some good sources of fat and protein include nuts, seeds, avocado, olive oil, and oily fish like tuna, salmon, and trout.

-At the end of the day, there’s no guarantee that the healthy lifestyle practices I’ve described will prevent the likelihood of your developing breast cancer or having a recurrence.
-However, such behaviors certainly put the odds in your favor, even if you’re at increased risk due to a family history or other factors.
+At the end of the day, there’s no guarantee that the healthy lifestyle practices I’ve described will prevent the likelihood of your developing breast cancer or even having a recurrence.
+But, such behaviors certainly put the odds in your favor, even if you’re at increased risk due to a family history or other factors.

 Learn More About Prevention